marcotessarotto/dclavorofvg-bot/README.md

 SECRET_KEY = "django secret"

+SMTP_SERVER = ""

+SMTP_USER = ""

+SMTP_PASSWORD = ""

+EMAIL_SENDER = "email address of sender"

 - instruct Django to migrate applications and create superuser
-- get a token for you Telegram bot and save it in file token.txt positioned in the root of the project
+- get a token for you Telegram bot and save it in file token.txt positioned in the root of the project (src directory)
 - start Django web app and the Telegram bot